Lawrytime/Automated-Diagnosis-of-Pneumonia-in-Chest-X-rays/README.md

 ## Transfer Learning:

-### Model Architecture implementation was carried out for about 5 Different Models:
+### Model Architecture implementation was carried out for about 5 pre-trained Models:

 ### AlexNet Architecture